 Lucy Stark

-Lucy Stark is a History PhD student in the Transnational, Global, and International (TIG) field with a focus on French colonialism in the Caribbean and West Africa.
-As a Jackman Humanities Undergraduate Fellow at the University of Toronto, she completed her senior thesis on the discursive exploitation of women of color in debates over the civil rights of free people of color in Saint-Domingue.
-From the end of the Seven Years' War to the outbreak of the Haitian Revolution, she found stereotypes around the sexuality, immorality, and fertility of free women of color and a reliance on their reproductive labor.
+Lucy Stark is a History PhD student in the Transnational, Global, and International (TIG) field with a focus on French colonialism in the Caribbean, Louisiana, and West Africa.
+She has written on the exploitation of women of color in civil rights debates in late 18th century Saint-Domingue.
+More recently, she researched the apprenticeship of free children of color in New Orleans.
+These children were born in Saint-Domingue and Cuba and immigrated to Louisiana in the aftermath of the Haitian Revolution.